Clastify logo

 Easy

-A carbon atom is able to form diverse biological molecules.
+Carbon atoms are able to form a wide diversity of biological molecules.
 What property of carbon is most directly responsible for this diversity?

 A.